Quake or Source Engine Game Map

-BSP stands for "Binary Space Partitioning," which is a technique that breaks up intricate polygons into convex sets.
-This allows 3D maps to be rendered more quickly.
-BSP files are made up of "lumps," which are chunks of data that are defined in the file header.
-These include Entities, Nodes, Vertices, Planes, Leaves, Visibility, Faces, and Textures.
+BSP stands for Binary Space Partitioning, which is a technique a game engine can use to break intricate polygons into convex sets.
+This allows the engine to render 3D maps more quickly.
+Every BSP file is made up of "lumps," which are chunks of data defined in the file's header.
+These lumps include Entities, Nodes, Vertices, Planes, Leaves, Visibility, Faces, and Textures.

-Quake engines that use BSP files include id Tech 1 (Doom Engine), Quake Engine (the original Quake engine), id Tech 2 (Quake II Engine), id Tech 3 (used originally for Quake III Arena), and id Tech 4 (originally used for Doom 3).
+Quake game engines that use BSP files include id Tech 1 (Doom Engine), Quake Engine (the original Quake engine), id Tech 2 (Quake II Engine), id Tech 3 (used originally for Quake III Arena), and id Tech 4 (originally used for Doom 3).